Honours in the Department of Philosophy

 The University of Sydney offers Honours scholarships valued at $6000.

 These scholarships will be awarded in degrees that require an extra year of study and are open to all local students and to International students who have completed their undergraduate degree at the University of Sydney.

 Further information about these scholarships is made available on the Scholarships website from early September.
 The closing date for applications is usually mid December.

 The Honours Program in Philosophy gives students an opportunity to refine their thinking to a very high degree.
 It is at once a capstone to the training provided in senior units and a preparation for further study.
-In seminar work, students are introduced to current research specialization and practice and are given the opportunity to build on their knowledge in advanced courses.
+In seminar work, students are introduced to current research specialisation and practice and are given the opportunity to build on their knowledge in advanced courses.
 The thesis gives students the experience of formulating and conducting a substantial piece of independent research, working closely with a supervisor who helps to bring their reflections and research into sharper focus.
-Students who take honours at the University of Sydney study in one of the world's leading philosophy departments.
-They work closely with dedicated teachers and active researchers whose interests span a wide variety of fields and metholodogical approaches.
+Students who take Honours at the University of Sydney study in one of the world's leading philosophy departments.
+They work closely with dedicated teachers and active researchers whose interests span a wide variety of fields and methodological approaches.

 What Prerequisites do I need?

 Applicants need an average of 70 or above.

 To enter Fourth Year Honours, students must have completed a bachelors degree, with at least 48 senior credit points of Philosophy (i.e. 8 senior units of study), and have an average grade of 70 in those 8 units of study.
 Cross-listed units may be credited towards the 48 credit points.

 Students whose bachelor's degree was undertaken at another university, or students who completed their bachelor's degrees at the University of Sydney more than two years ago should contact the department's Honours coordinator to discuss whether the classes they have taken are equivalent to these prerequisites.